New Rug Gives Room New Life

 How did you ultimately decide on the Dylan Sofa?

 Well, I knew something neutral was necessary, but I wasn’t sure about what shape sofa I was looking for.
 When I stopped into Indigo2Ash, I had a quick consultation with a design professional, who did all the hard work of finding me neutral sofa options.
-Then from there I was able to choose from their curated selection.
+Then from there I was able to choose from their curated selection and pick out the right fabric from their lines.

 Do you have any advice for people redoing their living room?